Disability Services

 As the student, it is your responsibility to bring your need for accommodation to our attention.
 This need must be due to a qualifying disability.
 You can request accommodation through the Student Success Center.
 Parents, staff, and facility cannot contact the Student Success Center for a student.
 Parents of students over the age of 18, must have an academic FERPA waiver on file with the Registrar’s Office for staff to discuss a student’s accommodations.

 Our staff will assist students in their request for accommodations and help them obtain other necessary support services.
 Once we receive proper information and have an in-person meeting with you, the Student Success Center staff will notify appropriate faculty and/or staff of your agreed-upon accommodations.
-Students are required to submit an ADA Accommodations Initial Request Form Packet (see link below) in order for new faculty and/or staff to be contacted regarding accommodations.
-Each semester an updated Semesterly Request Form must be submitted so new faculty and/or staff can be notified of accommodations (see link below).
+Students are required to submit the required forms contained in the ADA Information Packet (see link below) to begin the process of receiving accommodations.
+Each semester an updated request must be submitted so new faculty and/or staff can be notified of accommodations.
+The form for this request each semester will be sent via email to each student who has accommodations on file.
 Accommodation changes based on additional diagnoses will require additional documentation.

 ADA Resources

-To beginning setting up your ADA accommodations, please download the ADA Accommodations Initial Request Form Packet below.
+To beginning setting up ADA accommodations, please download the ADA Information Packet below.
 We look forward to assisting you!
-If you have any questions feel free to contact us, contact information is listed at the bottom of the page.
+If you have any questions, feel free to contact our offices.
+Contact information is listed at the bottom of the page.

 The Student Success Center